dombrock-archive/JSliveList/README.md

 # JSliveList
+## LIVE SYNC IS CURRENTLY BROKEN SOMETHING ABOUT PERMISSIONS
+### THIS CODE IS ANCHIENT ANYWAYS
 Creates a live asynchronous drag and drop-able list that syncs server side to show all clients the same arrangement in real time.

 This is more a proof of concept/ experiment in live data.